pematon/adminer-theme/README.md

 Theme is compatible with Adminer 4.1.x.

 Only last versions of modern web browsers are supported.
 There is no backward compatibility with old versions (especially IE).

+## All-in-one
+You can try our custom configuration in all-in-one bundle: https://github.com/pematon/adminer-custom